mpwydra/workshop/Prj3_Deliv.md

-# Project 3 Deliverable: Road Networks and HCFs of Côte d'Ivoire
+# Project 3 Deliverable: Road Networks and HCFs of Bafing, Côte d'Ivoire

 ## Matt Wydra

 ![](look4orange.png)

+#### Total Population of Bafing, Côte d'Ivoire:
+`As of 2019, it is between 175,000 - 200,000 people which was significantly easier to manage than Abidjan.`